 MM: Some of my most vivid recollections from childhood are the feelings that I would get while exploring someplace where I knew I was not supposed to be.
 Abandoned places have always held a strong fascination for me, and possess a kind of mystery that becomes tangible the moment that you enter them.
 Trying to unravel the hidden (or forgotten) history behind such places can be a real thrill, and makes for some fun detective work.
 I’ve been to a lot of places that have been very frightening—not necessarily because they were haunted, but just because it is human nature to fear the unknown.
 That’s a self-defense mechanism that is part of out DNA that helps us survive.
 But danger also gives us a great rush of adrenaline and makes us tingle.
 And it’s not only places that do that to you, but weird and unpredictable people too.
 I think people like reading about those sort of encounters because they get to feel that same sensation of excitement and anxiety without actually putting themselves into a potentially dangerous situation.

 GC: Lastly, what is your opinion of the excess of ghost hunting shows on TV now?
 Do they serve a good purpose, in your eyes?

 MM: I think that there are a lot of charlatans out there making up false stuff to sell to people that don’t know any better.
 It all seems very staged and poorly acted to me, and I don’t know if these TV ghost hunter types are in on the joke or they really believe the hokum they are peddling.
 It’s just like professional wrestling—it’s fine if you enjoy it, as long as you realize that it’s all fake.

 I would like to thank Mark for conducting this very informative interview!
-We are trying to work on a date for them to visit where I work at the Proprietary House, so hopefully that will happen very soon.
 Please visit their official website, and of course, check out their publication if you have not done so already!